-Annoying - The last group is one category called Annoying Non-Verbals or Verbals and includes any teacher action that is noticeable and annoying to students or the observer and serves to distract the learner's focus on the lesson.
+Annoying - The last group is one category called Annoying Non-Verbals or Verbals and includes any teacher action that is noticeable and annoying to students or the observer and distracts the learner's focus on the lesson.

 Now proceed to Sheet 4.1 and view the teacher action categories and examples provided.